 To prune, gather, trim, conform, and ever cram and stuff, and be genteel and proper, is the pressure of our conventional, over-corpulent societies.
 The world insists on having its own way.
 It don’t want a man so much the way he looks as the way it is accustomed to having men look.

+Everybody here is so like everybody else.
 They all somehow allow themselves to be squeezed into the stereotype mould, easily, early, stung with that respectability bee.

-Our young men have a sneaking hunger for loaves and fishes, they look for fat berths,
+Our young men have a sneaking hunger for loaves and fishes,

-Get them, settle down, destined to the grind, the terrific strain,
+Destined to the grind, the terrific strain,

 They are under orders, they are to obey, obey,